Deus-Kayiranga/Rwanada-Tourist-Visit-Analysis-Across-the-World/README.md

 - Tourism Efficiency metric revealed underutilized years despite high arrival counts
 - There is a steady recovery post-COVID-19 in 2022–2023.

+## 📂 Dataset Sources

+The data used in this project was collected from official and credible sources related to tourism in Rwanda, including:

+Rwanda Development Board (RDB) – Tourism

+National Institute of Statistics of Rwanda (NISR)

+Visit Rwanda Official Site

+World Bank – Tourism Data

+> ⚠️ All datasets were downloaded as .csv files and cleaned in Python before visualization in Power BI.

 ## ✅ Conclusion